Quick Verdict

 How to choose

-Use these decision rules to pick the model that matches your content, audience expectations, and operational capacity.
+Use these decision rules to choose the model that fits your content type, audience expectations, and operational capacity.

 Choose Live Streaming if…

-- Your content is time-sensitive (sports, worship, concerts, breaking news)
+- Your content is time-sensitive — sports, worship, concerts, breaking news, auctions

-- Real-time audience engagement (chat, polls, reactions) is critical
+- Real-time audience engagement — chat, polls, reactions — is part of the experience

 - Revenue is driven by events, sponsorships, or pay-per-view

-- You can support peak concurrency and real-time operations
+- You have infrastructure and ops capacity for peak concurrency and real-time monitoring

 Choose VoD if…

-Your content delivers value over time through retention and repeat viewing.
+Your content builds value over time through retention and repeat viewing.

-- Retention and lifetime value are primary goals (SVOD or AVOD catalogs)
+- Retention, binge viewing, and lifetime value are your primary growth levers

 How Enveu supports this decision

-- Schedule and manage live events with automated start/stop workflows
+- Schedule and manage live events with automated start, stop, and recording workflows

-- Publish replays, highlights, and clips immediately as VoD
+- Auto-publish replays, highlights, and clips as VOD immediately after the stream ends

-- Control entitlements, subscriptions, and paywalls across Live and VoD
+- Control entitlements, subscriptions, and paywalls across Live and VOD from one system

 FAQs

-Can live streams be converted into video-on-demand (VoD)?
+Can live streams be converted into VOD content?

-Whether you’re launching live events, building an on-demand library, or doing both, Enveu helps you ship fast—apps, playback, CMS, monetization, and analytics included.
+Whether you're broadcasting live sports, launching an on-demand library, or converting live events into VOD replays, Enveu handles the full workflow — apps, playback, CMS, monetisation, and analytics included.